irregularchat/chat-based-community-dashboard/Lessons_Learned.md

 1. **Python import scoping** can cause subtle bugs - always import at module level
 2. **Streamlit session state** requires careful management - use callbacks and proper initialization
 3. **Streamlit forms** have restrictions - only `st.form_submit_button()` allowed inside, move other buttons outside
+4. **Asyncio event loop management** in Streamlit requires careful handling - avoid manual loop closing
-4. **Matrix API operations** need live verification and comprehensive error handling
+5. **Matrix API operations** need live verification and comprehensive error handling
-5. **Database sessions** must be properly managed to avoid connection leaks
+6. **Database sessions** must be properly managed to avoid connection leaks
-6. **Error handling** should be specific and informative, not generic
+7. **Error handling** should be specific and informative, not generic
-7. **Code organization** matters - break large functions into focused, testable units
+8. **Code organization** matters - break large functions into focused, testable units
-8. **Network operations** need retry logic and proper SSL configuration
+9. **Network operations** need retry logic and proper SSL configuration
-9. **Testing** should cover both happy path and error conditions
+10. **Testing** should cover both happy path and error conditions
-10. **Logging** is crucial for debugging complex async operations
+11. **Logging** is crucial for debugging complex async operations
-11. **Configuration** should be externalized and validated at startup
+12. **Configuration** should be externalized and validated at startup

 This document should be updated as new lessons are learned during continued development of the project.